lxucs/go-game-easy/README.md

 Various AI agents are also provided.

-Game rules and usage will be edited later.

 ### Game Rules

 This "simplified" version of Go has the same rules and concepts (such as "liberties") as the original Go, with the exceptions on legal actions and winning criteria.